Jtrinh3/CS428-Assignment-Page/Homeworks/Project 1 Reviews/Curious George.md

 ## Curious George

-This is a review of project 1 from other group members.
+This is a review of project 1 of other groups.

 <img src="https://raw.githubusercontent.com/Jtrinh3/CS428-Assignment-Page/master/Homeworks/Project%201%20Reviews/Curious%20George.png">